 The Archbishop of Canterbury helped our diocese's only religious community, the Sisters of Bethany, celebrate its 150th anniversary.
 He led a service in Portsmouth Cathedral, preaching and celebrating the Eucharist - and then he served soup to worshippers as they shared a simple lunch.
 All the photos from the event are here, and get an insight into what the Sisters do here.

-OUR new strategy has just been launched. live | pray | serve will be our motto for the foreseeable future, as we aim to live as disciples of Christ, pray for the transformation of ourselves and our society, and serve those in need.
+OUR new strategy is live | pray | serve and this will be our motto for the foreseeable future.
+We will aim to live as disciples of Christ, pray for the transformation of ourselves and our society, and serve those in need.
 Read more about it here.

 Want to keep in touch with the latest news from our diocese, see who we're praying for, view our latest photos and comment on them, why not join us on Facebook or Twitter?